mochi-hpc/benvolio/doc/Adding_an_rpc.md

 ### Server side

 - add a `ping` method to the `bv_svc_provider` struct.
-We'll start with no arguments and only a single return value, but will add more to this later
+  In this simple RPC we can have no arguments and only a single return value.
+RPCs that operate on files should take a file name argument `(const std::string &file)` and either operate on the file name directly, or check to see if benvolio's file descriptor cache already has it  with the `getfd` routine ).
 - in the constructor, call 'define' to register the new method with thallium
 - add the thallium `remote_procedure` to the `rpcs` list: benvolio will use that list to deregister all the RPCs at exit.
+- Note: benvolio combines the `define` and `push_back` calls so you can do the above two steps in one line e.g: rpcs.push_back(define("myrpc", &bv_svc_provider::my_rpc_function)

 ### Client side